EricKightley/rtd_ctypes_mwe/README.md

 Documentation
 -------------

-Documentation is built using sphinx in the ``docs`` directory.
+Documentation is built using Sphinx in the ``docs`` directory.
 With sphinx installed, the documentation can be built locally (after installing the package as above) by running